i13e/osmanthus/README.md

 ## Getting Started

-To begin with, clone the git repository using the following command in your terminal/command prompt:
+To begin, clone the Git repository by entering the following command in your terminal/command prompt:

 ```sh
 git clone https://github.com/i13e/osmanthus.git
 ```

-Then, navigate to the cloned repository's directory and create a new Python virtual environment by running the following command:
+Once you have cloned the repository, navigate to its directory and create a new Python virtual environment by running:

 ```sh
 cd osmanthus